SuperOfficeDocs/data-access/docs/netserver/web-services/endpoints/rest-webapi/index.md

 * [Learn the Agents WebAPI][1]
 * [Look up endpoints in the REST reference][14]
 * [Download REST WebAPI Swagger file][9]
-* [Read Tony's article][15] on how to consume SuperOffice REST resources, set required authentication headers, and how a request URL, body, and response body should appear and behave.
+* [Read the article][15] on how to consume SuperOffice REST resources, set required authentication headers, and how a request URL, body, and response body should appear and behave.

 <!-- Referenced links -->
 [1]: ../agents-webapi/index.md